nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         :align: center

 5. Configure kubectl to connect to your Kubernetes cluster using the az aks get-credentials command.

+    - The name of the K8S Cluster is ``CloudBuilder``.
+    - Use the resource group name which has been assigned to you.
+For instance ``rg-aksdistrict2``.

     .. code-block:: bash